JustinFromMCPE/Server-Panel/README.md

 #### OMG something doesn't work!!!
 Sorry, this panel is still *very* WIP.
 Create an issue thread, and I'll get to it ASAP.

+#### Why are login details stored in an open text file!?!?!?!?!?
+Don't worry, it's all hashed; you're safe.

+#### Can I change the background image?
+Of course!
+The image is located at `/panel/wallpaper.png`.
+I will soon add a feature to change this within the panel.